 Increase Professional Referrals

 Now that your patients are happy with you and your services, it’s time to turn your attention to other providers—specifically, referring ones.
-After all, referrals result in new business, and who doesn’t want some more of that?
-Instead of throwing advertising dollars around, though, focus on building lasting relationships within the medical community by positioning yourself as an expert and demonstrating your value.
+After all, referrals result in new business, and who doesn’t want more of that?
+Instead of throwing advertising dollars around, focus on building lasting relationships within the medical community by positioning yourself as an expert and demonstrating your value.
 Here are some tips:

 What’s digital marketing?
 And how do I do it?